cncf/tag-security/governance/roles.md

 month or are not fulfilling their documented responsibilities for more than 1 month.
-This may be done through a super-majority vote of members, or if there are not enough *active* members to get a super-majority of votes cast, then removal may occur through a super-majority vote of the Co-Chairs.
+This may be done through a super-majority vote of members, or if there are not enough *active* members to get a super-majority of votes cast, then removal may occur through a super-majority vote of the Chairs.
 * Members contribute to projects, according to the standard group [process](process.md).